yegor256/blog/static/talks.md

 You will just have to pay for business-class airfare, a premium suite in a 5-star hotel, and a limo.
 OK, I'm kidding about the limo.
-These are the topics I'm interested to speak about and they are pretty fresh (I haven't presented them before, as of yet):

-  * **Decentralized Architectures: Blockchain and Beyond**.
-    We've been building software/hardware systems in a centralized manner for decades, no matter whether they were mainframes with thin clients, clients+server, or web 2.0 --- there was always a central place of data storage and execution control.
-However, time changes and the new uprising trend is all about systems with no central point of control.
-Blockchain was the first solution, which most programmers still don't understand.
-    There will be many more solutions in the future, which some of us are yet to design and build.

-  * **Weak Management Needs Pay Equality**.
-    The average salary of American workers is growing 1% every year, while the pay gap between similar jobs is decreasing.
-What do I think about this trend?
-Does it sound like people are getting more every year and it's good?
-Not at all.
-This trend is completely against what a good management should be fighting for: unequal pay for unequal contribution.
-A strong manager wants to work with free people, who get what they deserve because of their work, not because of their place in the company.
-Meritocracy is yet another name for the movement we are leading now in the industry of software development.

 ## <span id='past-talks-total'>&nbsp;</span> Past Events

 This is a very opinionated and subjective list of conferences